reedx8/EquipmentManager-Ava/README.md

 # Equipment List

 ## To Run
-1. Clone the repo to your local machine
+1. Clone the repo to your local machine.
-2. Run `npm i` in project's parent folder
+2. Run `npm i` in project's parent folder.
 3. Create a `.env.local` file in  project's parent folder: `touch .env.local`
-4. Message repo owner for Supabase Project URL and API key, and add them to the `.env.local` file, with no quotes.
+4. Message repo owner for Supabase Project URL and API key, and add them to the `.env.local` file.
 For example:
     ```
     NEXT_PUBLIC_SUPABASE_URL=<url_here>
     NEXT_PUBLIC_SUPABASE_ANON_KEY=<random_key_here>